Meet a cookie the size of your head…

 This cookie is giant.
 Completely ridiculous.
 Over the top.
 The recipe is reduced down from my peanut butter cookies recipe – only 2 Tablespoons of this, 2 Tablespoons of that.
 This recipe can easily be divided into 4 smaller peanut butter cookies, but reduce the baking time to about 9-10 minutes.

-The only tricky part, if I can even call it that, is the egg and you may remember this if you’ve ever tried the giant monster cookie variety.
+The only tricky part, if I can even call it that, is the egg and you may remember this if you’ve ever tried my one giant monster cookie or one giant chocolate cookie.
 1 egg is simply too much, so only use SOME of it.
 Crack 1 egg, beat it, then use 2 Tablespoons of the beaten egg.
 (Add the rest to your scrambled eggs the next morning!)
 Don’t use just the egg yolk or just the egg white in this cookie.